euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 		- May not end on prone or inverted position
 		- Release must return to original bases
 			- No landing in surface without assistance
+		- Releasing from inverted to non-inverted is not allowed.
 		- Full twisting log/barrel roll is not allowed
 		- Release may not intentionally travel
 	- Stunt-inversions